 \section{Introduction}

-Static analysis has long been an essential technique in the software development, facilitating various software engineering tasks such as program optimization~\cite{DBLP:journals/infsof/Reps98, DBLP:conf/pldi/IkarashiBRGR22}, bug detection~\cite{CalcagnoDOY09, Arzt14FlowDroid}, and repair~\cite{DBLP:conf/icse/NguyenQRC13, DBLP:journals/pacmse/Song0LCR24}.
+Static program analysis has long been an essential technique in the software development, facilitating various software engineering tasks such as program optimization~\cite{DBLP:journals/infsof/Reps98, DBLP:conf/pldi/IkarashiBRGR22}, bug detection~\cite{CalcagnoDOY09, Arzt14FlowDroid}, and repair~\cite{DBLP:conf/icse/NguyenQRC13, DBLP:journals/pacmse/Song0LCR24}.
 Despite significant progress in precision, efficiency, and scalability over recent decades~\cite{Xue16SVF, Shi18Pinpoint}, its widespread adoption in the industry has lagged behind expectations.
-According to existing studies~\cite{DBLP:conf/icse/JohnsonSMB13, ChristakisB16, DBLP:conf/asplos/ZhangCYWTZ24}, two significant limitations contribute to the underutilization of static analysis.
-First, mainstream static analysis tools, such as \textsc{FlowDroid}~\cite{Arzt14FlowDroid} and \textsc{Infer}~\cite{CalcagnoDOY09}, rely on the compilation process from source code to intermediate representations (IR), limiting their usability in development environments where code is often incomplete.
-Second, existing static analyzers only provide limited support for customization to accommodate specific requirements of developers~\cite{ChristakisB16}.
-Moreover, such customization often necessitates experienced compiler hacking skills and expert knowledge of IRs.
-These two limitations erect significant barriers, discouraging many practitioners from fully integrating analyzers into development workflows.
+According to existing studies~\cite{DBLP:conf/icse/JohnsonSMB13, ChristakisB16, DBLP:conf/asplos/ZhangCYWTZ24}, two significant limitations contribute to the underutilization of static program analysis.
+First, mainstream static program analyzers~\cite{Arzt14FlowDroid, CalcagnoDOY09} often rely on the compilation process from source code to intermediate representations (IRs), limiting their usability in development environments where code is incomplete.
+Second, existing analyzers only provide limited support for customization for specific requirements of developers~\cite{ChristakisB16}, which requires experienced compiler hacking skills and expertise of IRs.
+These two limitations erect significant barriers, discouraging practitioners from fully integrating analyzers into development workflows.